-What is GoHenry?
+What is Acorns Early?

-Is GoHenry in Canada?
+Is Acorns Early (previously GoHenry) in Canada?

-Compare GoHenry Canada alternatives for kids
+Compare Acorns Early Canada alternatives for kids

 MyDoh offers a kids prepaid card that can be used to make online and in-store purchases.
 The MyDoh app can be used to transfer money, view account balances and see transactions.
-Up to 5 children can be added to an account, which costs $0 per month.
+Up to five children can be added to an account, which costs $0 per month.

 Parents set up and monitor the account